 And yet, with a stoplight system for identifying food choices, calorie targets, and a focus on daily weigh-ins, Noom primarily does function as a diet.
 Read on to learn how Noom works, its pros and cons, how it differs from other weight-loss programs (like ours), and more—so you can make the best call for your wellness goals.

 What exactly is Noom?

-Noom’s Healthy Weight program is a 16-week starter program that claims to rely on behavioral and lifestyle intervention to help you understand your eating habits, improve your relationship with food, and lose weight.
+Noom’s Healthy Weight program is a 16-week starter program that claims to rely on behavioural and lifestyle intervention to help you understand your eating habits, improve your relationship with food, and lose weight.

 Though Noom is not a traditional diet in that it does not provide specific guidelines on what to eat, it does utilize a red-yellow-green, color-coded stoplight system to help you choose foods that are more or less calorically dense.
 This system is also designed to push you toward the proper portion sizes.
 For instance, you can generally eat more spinach (green) than brownies (red).
 Another way to look at it is that a green light means you can increase portion sizes—don’t hesitate to toss more roasted veggies onto your plate—while a red light suggests that you shrink your portion size, if you choose to eat it.
 That might mean using a small amount of olive oil (red) to roast those veggies in, or taking a small cut of beef filet (also red).
 Ultimately, this helps you make choices about what and how much to eat in order to stay within your calorie budget.

 As for that calorie budget, despite the fact that the program attempts to separate itself from traditional diets, calorie counting is a big central focus on the Noom plan.
 After taking a 10-minute personalized quiz, Noom gives you a caloric target that you can adjust up or down within the app by changing the speed at which you’re aiming to lose weight.